-A director may resign from its office by giving a notice with the reasons of resignation in writing to the Company and the Board shall on receipt of such notice take note of the same.
-The Company shall intimate the same to Registrar of companies in Form No. DIR.12 within thirty days from the date of receipt of notice of resignation from the director and post the information on its website, if any.
-The resigning Director is also required to file Form DIR-11 to the Registrar of companies within thirty days from the date of his resignation.
+A Director may resign from its office by giving a notice with the reasons of resignation in writing to the Company and the Board shall on receipt of such notice take note of the same.
+The Company shall intimate the same to Registrar of Companies in Form No. DIR.12 within thirty days from the date of receipt of notice of resignation from the Director and post the information on its website, if any.
+The resigning Director is also required to file Form DIR-11 to the Registrar of Companies within thirty days from the date of his resignation.

-Where all the directors of a company resign from their offices, or vacate their offices under section 167 of the Act, the promoter or, in his absence, the Central Government shall appoint the required number of directors who shall hold office till the directors are appointed by the company in general meeting.
+Where all the Directors of a Company resign from their offices, or vacate their offices under section 167 of the Act, the promoter or, in his absence, the Central Government shall appoint the required number of Directors who shall hold office till the Directors are appointed by the Company in general meeting.
 The Company shall also place the fact of such resignation in the report of Board of Directors to be laid down at the immediately following general meeting of the Company.

 (Applicable Provisions: Section 164 and 167 of the Act.)

 The Company on its own or at the information/ communication received from any of its Director about occurrence of any of the case/es mentioned in the legal background should take the necessary step to comply with the provisions of this Act.